 The budget narrative should cover the costs of all components of the project and clearly identify costs attributable to the project evaluation.
 Under OMB grant guidelines incorporated by reference in this Guideline, grant funds may not be used to purchase alcoholic beverages.

 a.
 Justification of Personnel Compensation

 The applicant should set forth the percentages of time to be devoted by the individuals who would staff the proposed project, the annual salary of each of those persons, and the number of work days per year used for calculating the percentages of time or daily rates of those individuals.
 The applicant should explain any deviations from current rates or established written organizational policies.
-No grant funds or cash match may be used to pay the salary and related costs for a current or new employee of a court or other unit of government because such funds would constitute a supplantation of state or local funds in violation of 42 U.S.C.
+If grant funds are requested to pay the salary and related costs for a current employee of a court or other unit of government, the applicant should explain why this would not constitute a supplantation of State or local funds in violation of 42 U.S.C.
 10706(d)(1).
 An acceptable explanation may be that the position to be filled is a new one established in conjunction with the project or that the grant funds would support only the portion of the employee's time that would be dedicated to new or additional duties related to the project.

 b.
 Fringe Benefit Computation

 The applicant should provide a description of the fringe benefits provided to employees.
 If percentages are used, the authority for such use should be presented, as well as a description of the elements included in the determination of the percentage rate.

 c.
 Consultant/Contractual Services and Honoraria